puppetlabs/puppet-specifications/language/func-api.md

 * Functions cannot be private to a module
 * Functions are defined in the `Puppet::Parser::Functions` namespace.
 Future use of functions is to also use them where no parser is available.
 The concept of "parser function" is just odd.
-* Methods defined in a Function pollute Scope and cause leakage between environments!
 * There are problems with reloading complex functions
 * There is a distinction between function of expression and statement kind and this distinction is no longer meaningful.